Washington releases Adrian Peterson, turns to young backs - WHIZ News

 Peterson played the past two seasons with Washington, rushing for 1,940 yards and 12 touchdowns in the fourth stop of a career that will likely earn him a spot in the Pro Football Hall of Fame.
 He originally signed in the summer of 2018 after rookie Derrius Guice was lost for the season with a knee injury, and kept his starting job in 2019.

 Now, after Guice’s release following a domestic violence arrest, he, Peterson and longtime third-down back Chris Thompson are all gone, and the backfield has a decidedly young look.
-Third-round draft pick Antonio Gibson figures to start, with Bryce Love an option after working his way back from knee surgery, and J.D.
-McKissic filling Thompson’s old role.
+Replacing them will be a committee approach between rookies Antonio Gibson and Bryce Love and free agent additions Peyton Barber and J.D.
+McKissic.

+“We’re about to find out what our young players can do more so than anything else,” Rivera said.
+“One of the things we have to find out is where we are with those guys.
+This is also what this allows us to do, is play these young players and put them in a position where they’ll be on the field.”

+Love is finally healthy after a knee injury ended his college career in December 2018.
+Gibson excited Washington by playing a hybrid running back/receiver role at Memphis, and Rivera compared his potential to Carolina’s Christian McCaffrey.

 “This is a very talented, gifted young man that did a lot of different things,” Rivera said Thursday.
 “We’re trying to hone his skills to fit what we believe he can do.
 It’s been an interesting growth period.
 It’s been good.”